 Recent neuroscience research has established that much of our mental and emotional life is unconscious.
 For an overview of neuropsychanalysis, and how psychoanalysis works with the unconscious, here’s Mark Solms.
 Through psychodynamic and psychoanalytic therapy, we can understand and change our central unconscious thoughts and feelings, improve our relationships, and feel better about ourselves.

-Psychoanalysis is a more intense version of the typical once- or twice-weekly psychodynamic psychotherapy.
-Psychoanalysis is more of a commitment than psychotherapy because it uses more frequent sessions (three to four per week) to help you gain an even deeper understanding of yourself.
-Entering into this type of commitment may seem daunting at first, and you can work with your therapist to determine if it could be right for you.
-While psychoanalytic treatment can be a strenuous process, it is also deeply rewarding and transformative.
+Psychoanalysis is a more intensive version of the typical once- or twice-weekly psychodynamic psychotherapy.
+Psychoanalysis uses more frequent sessions (three to four per week) to help you gain an even deeper understanding of yourself.
+You can talk to your therapist to determine if this approach is right for you.
+While psychoanalytic treatment can be a challenging process, it is can be deeply rewarding and transformative.

 For more information about psychodynamic and psychoanalytic therapy, please contact us.